Share the document,

 Organize documents after they have been

-Modern UI, such as chat and microblogs, that allows users to manage real-time events have successfully lowered the threshold for information sharing and increased the overall amount of information shared.
+Modern flow UI, such as chat and microblogs, that allows users to manage real-time events have successfully lowered the threshold for information.
 However, such services are not as effective when it comes to safekeeping and managing information.
 Wikis, on the other hand, are an excellent type of media to maintain information, but also have a higher threshold for information sharing.

 Through esa, we aimed to bring together the characteristics of media forms suitable for both stock and flow in order to balance modern real-time features with lowered information sharing thresholds and wiki-like information organization.
 We support the development and perfection of your information until it is freely shared and stored as useful knowledge.